UltrasonicZ/HTTP/socket1.0.0/README.md

-To use linux or Windows
+To use Linux or Windows